 we provide state-of-the-art national supercomputing infrastructure

 Our supercomputers are located in a data room with an area of 500 m2 equipped with an elevated floor with a bearing capacity of up to 2.5 t/m2.
-Under the floor, there is enough space for the power supply system and inlet and outlet of warm water (30-55 °C) and cold water (6-28 °C) supplies, equipped with valves for easy connection of cold water-cooled racks.
+Under the floor, there is enough space for the power supply system and inlet and hot (30°C-35°C) and cold water outlets (8°C-15°C) operated within the specified temperature ranges and equipped with valves for easy connection of cold water-cooled racks.

-The data room is equipped with a fire protection system based on active reduction of oxygen concentration to a level of about 15 %, which physically prevent a fire from starting and spreading.
+The data room is equipped with a fire protection system based on the active reduction of oxygen concentration to about 15 %, which physically prevents a fire from starting and spreading.

-Part of the data room is also comprised of redundant data connections to the national CESNET network, as well as to the Internet.
+Part of the data room is also comprised of redundant data connections to the national CESNET network and the Internet.